Bernie Sanders' awkward 'And I'm white as well' remark draws mixed -- and puzzled -- online reactions

 DEMOCRATS' DEBATE ERUPTS AS CANDIDATES SPAR OVER DONORS; YANG SLAMS TRUMP 'OBSESSION'

-"Yes," Alberta replied, amid what seemed like an awkward silence at Loyola Marymount University.
+"Yes," Sanders said, amid what seemed like an awkward silence at Loyola Marymount University.
 Alberta then continued with his question.

 “How do you respond to what the former president had to say?”